Yuki-YuXin/assignment/README.md

 * Add interactive filter & sorting UI components to the view
 * Display filtered/sorted list
 5. Detail view
 * More complex view logic by adding a detail view and handling navigation
+6. Persistence
+* List of meteors should be stored for offline usage.
+* Update application logic to use offline state store whenever API is not available.